Morrisons has started selling a meat pack for £10 and claims it can feed a family of four for two weeks. But can it really?

 Take a look at your local butcher and see what offers they have.
 Many of them have similar meat boxes for very similar prices so you could be pleasantly surprised.

-Muscle Food also has really good prices on meat (check out our Muscle Food review) and do some brill offers to keep the costs low.
+Muscle Food also has really good prices on meat (check out our Muscle Food review) and do some brilliant offers to keep the costs low.